 - Size: Life Fitness treadmills are larger than most.
 For instance, the T3 has a footprint of about 79″ x 34″.
-The foldable units take up almost as much space when in use but then fold vertically to free up a few feet of floor space.
+The foldable units take up almost as much space when in use but fold vertically to free up a few feet of floor space between workouts.

 Learn more about Life Fitness Treadmills on video!

-Life Fitness treadmills can be pricey, but if they suit your budget, they are well worth the investment.
+Life Fitness treadmills can be pricey, but are well worth the investment.
 Most trainees can expect the treadmills to outlast their 10-year warranties.
 Customers and fitness industry experts alike regard Life Fitness treadmills as durable machines with excellent cushioning and an appealing selection of consoles.

 Overwhelmed by the choices?
 The popular Life Fitness T3 is a good starting point for research.
 It costs less than the T5, but is pretty much the same treadmill.